plumvillage/newsletter/src/2023/en/articles/young-buds-glistening-in-the-sunshine.md

 > “On another note, I really appreciate seeing an elder one follow the schedule.
 It makes me feel that I can do the same as I grow up; that I don’t need to sacrifice those moments of happiness, of practice.
 It makes me feel happy about my future.
 >
-> “Having someone who allows me to grow, to make mistakes, to not be perfect.
+> Having someone who allows me to grow, to make mistakes, to not be perfect.
 Anyway, one day, we’ll be able to do it in a way people call ‘perfect’, but there’s no need to rush in that process!
 For me, learning in a slow, kind and compassionate way is very important, and my mentor has the capacity to be there for me in that spirit.”<cite>Sr. Xuan Hanh</cite>

 > “For me, I appreciate when they have some stability and commitment to the teachings of Thay.
 Then, I feel I can learn a lot from them, from their teachings and experiences.
 In particular, how they went through a difficulty: even if in that moment it doesn’t help me, if I have a similar suffering in the future, I will be able to relate to it.”<cite>Br.
 Niem Thuan</cite>